Muthukumar-Subramaniam/k8s-learning-path/k8s-networking-fundamentals.md

 ### Within the Same Pod

 Containers in the same Pod share a network namespace, enabling localhost communication.
+This network namespace is maintained by a special **[pause container](pause-containers.md)** that Kubernetes automatically creates for every Pod.

+> 📖 **Deep Dive**: See [pause-containers.md](pause-containers.md) for detailed explanation of how pause containers maintain network stability across container restarts.

 ```
 ┌─────────────────────────────────────────────────┐